PerNilsson360/jstr/README.md

 ## Node sets
 When a XPath expression is evaluated it needs to have a start node in these examples it is always the root node.
-Evaluating an expression results in a value which can be of the above mentioned types the following is an example showing a result with a node set with cardinality one.
+Evaluating an expression results in a value which can be of the above mentioned types.
+The following is an example showing a result with a node set with cardinality one.

 ```